Equitable Green Jobs Grant

 Where We’re Focusing

 Economic inequities persist amongst racial groups in Austin.
-Therefore, the population we’re focusing on for equitable access to green jobs is defined by individual income levels and race so that we might to eradicate the disparities.
+Therefore, the population we’re focusing on for equitable access to green jobs is defined by individual income levels and race so that we might help eradicate these disparities.

 Economic inequities: With regard to income levels, we focus on people making up to 200% of the federal poverty level.
 This level tracks to several measures that indicate vulnerability of the working poor who might experience displacement in a city with high growth and rapid gentrification: the United Way’s measure of Asset Limited, Income Constrained Employed (ALICE), which describes the “working poor;” and to the UT Uprooted Report on displacement which indicates that 80% of median family income ($75,000) creates a vulnerability to displacement: